chmp/misc-exp/KeywordDetection/Readme.md

-# kwdetect - simple keyword detection
+# kwdetect - simple keyword detection using tensorflow

 See [the notebook](kwdetect.ipynb) for an overview.

+Libraries used to handle audio data:

+- sounddevice: recording and playing audio data
+- pysoundfile: saving and reading audio data
+- python-speech-features: compute Mel-frequency cepstrum coefficients

+## Usage

-## Detecting keywords with a trained model
+To listen for keywords and classify them with a fitted model, run:

-Run the detect command.
-Note, it will write out snippets to the given path.

-    python -m kwdetect detect ./run/model/model.pickle ./data
+    python -m kwdetect detect --model ./run/model/model.pickle ./data

-## Acquiring data

-First run the record mode:
+To collect data without a model, just leave out the model argument:

-    python -m kwdetect record ./data
+    python -m kwdetect detect ./data

-Then label the recorded data:
+To label collected data use:

     python -m kwdetect label ./data